4evernewb/ReLU-function/README.md

 # ReLU-function
-This is a linked repository to "ReLU function"
+This is a linked repository to the project named "ReLU Function"